google/swiftshader/CONTRIBUTING.md

 ## For maintainers: Merging a PR

-We intend to maintain a linear history on the GitHub master branch, and the build and its tests should pass at each commit in that history.
+We intend to maintain a linear history on the GitHub main branch, and the build and its tests should pass at each commit in that history.
 A linear always-working history is easier to understand and to bisect in case we want to find which commit introduced a bug.
 The